 Parameters

-GW Bore Standing Water Level (SWL) рН Conductivity CI Na Oil & Grease
+GW Bore Standing Water Level (SWL) рН Conductivity СІ Na Oil & Grease

 GW-7 ✓

 GW-8 ✓

-GW-9 ✓
+GW-9 \checkmark

 GW-11 ✓ ✓ ✓ ✓ ✓ ✓

-P3 ✓ ✓ ✓ ✓ ✓ ✓
+P3 \checkmark ✓ ✓ \checkmark \checkmark ✓

 Results show the Standing Water Level (SWL) of sites GW-7, GW-9, GW-11 and P3 remain generally consistent.
-Site GW-8 shows regular fluctuations in SWL however, this bore is connected to a solar pump and as such, fluctuations are not believed to be mine related.
+Site GW-8 shows regular fluctuations in SWL over the long term which was due to being connected to a solar pump.
+Now the pump is not operational, the water level has been consistent.
 All sites continue to display water quality results that are generally consistent with the long term trends.
-GW-11 and P-3 continue to display a mild increase in Electrical Conductivity (EC).
+GW-11 has displayed a slight decrease in Electrical Conductivity (EC) and increase in pH.
+P-3 shows with consistent results with EC and pH values.
 No grease and oil has been identified in monitoring results at any of the sites.